The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 Under the final scenario, we analyze how introducing a switching cost affects algorithm performance.
 Recall that, like the acquisition cost, the switching cost does not affect the optimal stopping time but instead influences whether the algorithm chooses to switch or to discard the challenger.
 Consequently, as long as the switching cost does not change the optimal decision, the value of any algorithm that switches should decrease mechanically by the amount of the switching cost.
 This is exactly what we observe for all our algorithms.
-The only exception arises in the logistic regression case, where introducing the switching cost leads the GSE algorithm to discard the challenger in one additional sample path relative to the zero–switching-cost setting.
+The only exception arises in the LR case, where introducing the switching cost leads the GSE algorithm to discard the challenger in one additional sample path relative to the zero–switching-cost setting.

 \paragraph{Robustness} We finally assess the robustness of our findings by considering four additional experiments by varying batch sizes, discarding the time ordering, and the total sample size.
 Complete details about these experiments, denoted E.6, E.7, E.8 and E.9, are provided in Table \ref{exp_params}.
-Figure \ref{fig:robustness_LR} and \ref{fig:robustness_LightGBM} display the performance of our algorithms across the 30 sample paths for these additional experiments.
+Figure \ref{fig:robustness_LightGBM} display the performance of our algorithms across the 30 sample paths for these experiments.

 First, we reduce the batch-size growth across epochs from a factor of 2 to 1.5.
 As shown in Figures \ref{fig:E_6_LR} and \ref{fig:E_6_LightGBM}, this change has little effect on the performance of the oracle, OSE, and LSEc, with LSEc remaining close to oracle performance.
-In contrast, the impact on GSE and LSE is mixed: GSE performs worse with logistic regression but better with LightGBM, while LSE improves with LightGBM and is largely unaffected with logistic regression.
-These patterns reflect the impact of reduced batch-size growth, which increases decision frequency but also raises performance variability from repeated model training, leading to greater dispersion in stopping times (Figure \ref{fig:robustness_E_6_utility}).
-In particular, for GSE, it leads to earlier and more dispersed stopping with LightGBM and later stopping with logistic regression, improving and worsening performance, respectively.
-For LSE, smaller batches allow earlier decision-making after the optimal stopping time, improving performance under logistic regression.
+In contrast, the impact on GSE and LSE is mixed: GSE performs worse with LR but better with LightGBM, while LSE improves with LightGBM and is largely unaffected with LR.
+These patterns reflect the impact of reduced batch-size growth, which increases decision frequency but also raises performance variability from repeated model training, leading to greater dispersion in stopping times (see Figure \ref{fig:EC_12}).
+In particular, for GSE, it leads to earlier and more dispersed stopping with LightGBM and later stopping with LR, improving and worsening performance, respectively.
+For LSE, smaller batches allow earlier decision-making after the optimal stopping time, improving performance under LightGBM.